Beardless-sheik/Leaderboard-project/README.md

 ## Description

 > Leaderboard list app, using webpack and ES6 features, notably modules.
 The project consumes data from the Leaderboard API using JavaScript async and await.
+It is [live here](https://beardless-sheik.github.io/Leaderboard-project/) for a demo of the project

 ## Built With